Pretty Little Liars season 1: Development and production

 Originally developed as a television series by book packaging company Alloy Entertainment, the idea was described as "Desperate Housewives for teens."
 Alloy met with author Shepard, and gave her the property to develop into a book series.
 With Alloy and Warner Horizon interested in producing a Pretty Little Liars television series for years, it was first planned for The WB in 2005 with a different writer.
 The first novel was published by HarperTeen in October 2006.
 In June 2008, Alloy noted that it was developing a Pretty Little Liars television pilot for ABC Family.
 The novels are being adapted for television by I. Marlene King.
+The series' pilot was filmed in Vancouver in December 2009.
+Filming for the series moved to Los Angeles from the second episode onward.

 Casting

 ABC Family began casting for a Pretty Little Liars television pilot in October 2009.
 Lucy Hale was cast as Aria Montgomery in the project, followed by Troian Bellisario and Ian Harding (as Spencer Hastings and Ezra Fitz, respectively) in November 2009.
 In December 2009 The Futon Critic confirmed the casting of Ashley Benson as Hanna Marin and Shay Mitchell as Emily Fields, as well as the addition of Laura Leighton as Ashley Marin, Alexis Denisof as Byron Montgomery, Bianca Lawson as Maya, as well as Jean Louisa Kelly and Nia Peeples.
 The Hollywood Reporter also noted that Torrey DeVitto and Sasha Pieterse landed recurring roles in the pilot.

 The Alloy website later confirmed that Pieterse would be playing Alison DiLaurentis and DeVitto would be Melissa Hastings, also noting Janel Parrish as Mona Vanderwaal and Cody Allen Christian, as Mike Montgomery.
 In April 2010, Chad Lowe replaced Alexis Denisof as Aria's father, Byron Montgomery.
 Also in April, Holly Marie Combs was cast as Ella Montgomery.